David-DC179/David-DC179/README.md

 - 👋 Hi, I’m @David-DC179
-- 👀 I’m interested in software development
+- 👀 I’m interested in software developing
 - 🌱 I’m currently learning flutter and dart
-- 💞️ I’m looking to collaborate on flutter and dart
+- 💞️ I’m looking to collaborate on php laravel, flutter and dart
 - 📫 How to reach me davidchristophersenior@gmail.com

 <!---